The Future Workplace

 The COVID-19 crisis has provided the impetus for a global rethink about how, when and where we work.
 How will the global pandemic change the workplaces of the future?
-Don’t miss this timely lunchtime panel discussion on 23 September to explore where we go from here.
+Listen in to this panel discussion to explore where we go from here.

 COVID-19 will re-shape the way people work – or will it?
 Some lament the death of the office, while others celebrate it.
 Some anticipate that everything will return to normal.
 Join the ACA and our accomplished panel of speakers from architecture, design, finance and property to explore the changing trends that are currently accelerating and re-shaping the built environment.